steveandroulakis/shell-novice/02-theRoot-thePath.md

 - `..` is parent directory relative to where you are
 - `cd ..` is to go up a directory

+> ## Tilda {.callout}
+> The reason you never see `/home/john/` behiind your prompt, is because it is replaced by tilda.
+> Can you see the tilda behind your prompt now ..?

+> ## Dot and Dot Dot {.callout}
+>
+> `.` is current directory.
+It means definatelly from this, current directory
+> e.g vim or ./vim will run two different programs

 ~~~ {.bash}
 $ pwd
 ~~~